thiswillbeyourgithub/prompt_GPT3/README.md

 The difference between a normative and a descriptive statement is that a normative statement is a statement that prescribes what ought to be the case, while a descriptive statement is a statement that describes what actually is the case.
 A normative statement is a prescriptive statement, while a descriptive statement is a descriptive statement.
 ####################
+An example of univariate analysis could be the following:
+A researcher is interested in understanding how different types of exercise affect weight loss.
+In this case, the researcher would want to compare the weight loss of those who engage in different types of exercise, such as running, swimming, or lifting weights.
+This would be an example of univariate analysis, as the researcher is only interested in one variable (weight loss) and how it is affected by different types of exercise.
+####################

 ```